I found out that a young person is sexting. Should I talk to her parents?

 Yes, it is recommended that you speak with this girl's parents.
 If the case was reversed, I imagine you would want to know if your daughter was engaged in risky behaviors.
 Talking to a child’s parents about their child’s risky behaviors may appear difficult and uncomfortable, but almost everyone we speak to on the Helpline agrees that, if the situation were reversed, they would want to know if their child was doing something dangerous.
 Adults speaking up and working together helps keep children and teenagers safe.
 Conversations that are focused on safety, and are held in a compassionate and non-confrontational way will help pave the way.

 There is a lot of good information available for parents concerned about their child’s use of technology.
 You may want to read our tip sheet, Keeping children and adults safe on the internet.
-Advocates for Youth offers a guide for parents: A Parent’s Guide to Internet Safety: Sexuality and the Internet.
+Connect Safely offers a guide for parents: Parent Guides to Internet Safety.
 Their resources provide information not only about specific unsafe online behaviors, including posting inappropriate photos, but also go over what a parent can do to make sure their child is safe online.
 In some cases, kids and teens are really unaware of what could happen, and knowing how to talk over the risks with them may lead them to stop dangerous behaviors.

 One piece that I thought might be especially helpful was a sample contract that parents can use with teens in getting them to comply with safety rules online.
 Having a contract with your teenagers regarding their use of the internet can help clarify expectations and rules.
 Having a contract in place that allows everyone – parents and kids – to agree on what is acceptable and what is not, can be useful.